As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 - Moderate to high-intensity endurance exercise (4-5 hours per day).
 10-12 grams per kilogram per day.

 An adequate amount of carbohydrates is one of the basics I’ve talked about earlier.
-If you don’t consume enough carbohydrates daily, then you can forget about any improvement in your endurance.
+If you don’t consume enough carbohydrates daily, you can forget about improving your endurance.

 When it comes to sources of carbohydrates, natural foods containing complex carbohydrates appear to be optimal.
-These are preferable because they don’t spike blood glucose levels and don’t build body fat, like simple carbs do.
+These are preferable because they don’t spike blood glucose levels and don’t build body fat as simple carbs do.

 Simple carbs also seem not to have any advantages over complex carbohydrates in terms of exercise performance, so you could just avoid them.